pendrica/chef-provisioning-azurerm/README.md

 - machine, machine_batch, machine_image and load_balancer resources are not implemented
 - Azure resources that can only be created through the Service Management (ASM) API are not implemented
 - The path to the validation keys must be provided within the recipe (i.e. they must be in the chef-repo you are working with)
-- **Local mode** is not currently supported - the Chef VM extensions can only register themselves with a 'real' Chef server.
+- **Local mode** is not supported - Chef VM extensions can only register themselves with a 'real' Chef server.

 ## Example Recipe 1 - deployment of Resource Manager template
 The following recipe creates a new Resource Group within your subscription (identified by the GUID on line 2).
-It will then execute a resource template by merging the content at the given uri with the parameters specified.
+It will then deploy a resource template by merging the content with the parameters specified.

-A ```deployment_template.json``` is required to be copied to ```cookbooks/provision/templates/default/recipes``` - many examples of a Resource Manager deployment template can be found at the [Azure QuickStart Templates Gallery on GitHub](https://github.com/Azure/azure-quickstart-templates).
+An ```azure_deploy.json``` is required to be copied to ```cookbooks/provision/templates/default/recipes``` - many examples of a Resource Manager deployment template can be found at the [Azure QuickStart Templates Gallery on GitHub](https://github.com/Azure/azure-quickstart-templates).

-For our example, we'll need the azure_deploy.json from [here](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/101-simple-windows-vm/azuredeploy.json) and copy it to a path in our repo.
+For our example, we'll need the azure_deploy.json from [here](https://github.com/Azure/azure-quickstart-templates/blob/master/101-vm-simple-windows/azuredeploy.json) and copy it to a path in our repo.
 Make sure you amend the path appropriately.

 ### example1.rb